PawelBugiel/PawelBugiel/readmes/my-computer-passion.md

       <td>School internships</td>
       <td>
         <ul>
           <li>Creation of the first official website for Primary School No. 28 in Wodzisław Śląski.
-It was officially deployed on the server by the school's IT specialist.
+It was officially deployed on a server by the school's IT specialist.  <br>
             Initiative was mine and the project was built from scratch, mostly in a Windows Notepad, because I liked to memorizing the syntax.</li>
         </ul>
       </td>
     </tr>